CodersOnlyCH/codersonlych.github.io/content/sponsors/_index.md

 engineers, architects, and industry leaders who are committed to continuous learning and improvement.
 As a sponsor, you will:

-[x] Support the growth of Swiss software craftsmanship – Your contribution helps ensure inclusive, high-quality events that inspire and educate developers.
+- *Support the growth of Swiss software craftsmanship*: Your contribution helps ensure inclusive, high-quality events that inspire and educate developers.
-[x] Be featured on our website – Your company logo will appear on codersonly.org with a link to your homepage.
+- *Be featured on our website*: Your company logo will appear on codersonly.org with a link to your homepage.
-[x] Gain exposure at our events – Your logo will be presented at the beginning of each event.
+- *Gain exposure at our events*: Your logo will be presented at the beginning of each event.
-[x] Be included in our event promotions – We will include a link to your homepage in event invitations sent to our community.
+- *Be included in our event promotions*: We will include a link to your homepage in event invitations sent to our community.
-[x] Be introduced to our members – New sponsors receive a dedicated introduction via email and/or social media.
+- *Be introduced to our members*: New sponsors receive a dedicated introduction via email and/or social media.

 ## Join Us in Shaping the Future
 By sponsoring Coders Only, you’re not just supporting events—you’re investing